prataprc/prataprc.github.io/_posts/2013-06-24-javascript.md

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=condblocks.js"></script>

-only the ternary operator can be treated as expression rest every thing are statements.
+Only the ternary operator can be treated as expression rest every thing are statements.

 Keywords that add looping structure,

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=loop.js"></script>

-all keywords that add looping structure are to be treated as statements.
+All keywords that add looping structure are to be treated as statements.

 Now let us move on to operators.
 While `literals` bake data values directly into the language, for the sake of efficiency, `operators` are functions on